Vevida/vevida-optimizer/readme.txt

 into your website.
 Keeping your WordPress website up-to-date is one of the key ingredients to keeping your website secure.

+= Why has this or that plugin not been updated yet? =

+First check whether automatic updates are enabled for the plugin in 'Dashboard' -> 'Update Settings'.
+If automatic updates are enabled, it can take up to 12 hours for a plugin to actually update.

 = How can I optimize my database tables =

 Go to Tools -> Convert DB tables.
 This will launch the utility that converts